Episodes

 Greg Bryan kicks off the first of a two-part telecom year in review, welcoming experts Patrick Christian, Rob Schult, and Jon Hjembo to highlight the major trends they saw in their principal research areas.

-Part one takes us through the year in wholesale internet, cloud services, transport pricing, data centers, and lots more.
+Part one takes us through the year in wholesale internet, cloud services, transport pricing, data centers, and more.
+We talk inflation, we talk energy, we talk geography.
+And we're only just getting started.

 Tuesday Dec 13, 2022